rrnyquist/ebenezer/_Scripture/ESV/60_I_Peter.md

 She who is at Babylon, who is likewise chosen, sends you greetings, and so does Mark, my son. ^0513

-Greet one another with the kiss of love.
-Peace to all of you who are in Christ. ^0514
+Greet one another with the kiss of love.Peace to all of you who are in Christ. ^0514